 You reduce the speed, you try to save fuel, because you don't know when you can refuel, and at the risk of running out of fuel and so the car stops, you reduce consumption.

-It is the same thing that happens with the human body, when it finds itself with little “fuel”, it starts to save.
+It's the same thing that happens with the human body, when it finds itself with little ?fuel?, it starts to save.
 It reduces leptin levels and lowers energy consumption, in order to lower the rate at which it burns its energy reserves, that is, fats.

 Leptin is one of the major hormones in fat burning, and when we are low on this hormone, we are unlikely to succeed in our weight loss program.